eunid/netID-docs/docs/sso/index.md

 ## Security Information

 - All communication with netID must be secured by TLS.
 This also applies to all URLs entered in the developer portal.
+- netID supports PKCE as extension to the Authorization Code flow.
+The usage of PKCE for native mobile apps and single page applications is mandatory.
-- netID exclusively supports the Authorization Code Flow, so that *id_token* is only transferred in TLS-secured back-end to back-end communication.
-Currently, the only token signature supported is none.
+- netID exclusively supports the Authorization Code Flow, so that id_token is only transferred in TLS-secured back-end to back-end communication.

 ## Use of SDKs